souza-eab/SEEG_BR/1._Spatial_analyses/README.md

 # 2.0 [Masks stable.js](https://github.com/souza-eab/SEEG_BR/blob/main/1._Spatial_analyses/2.0_Masks_stable.js)

-Masks stable annual coverage basemaps from a MapBiomas collection (eg. col 6.0) The next step for the generation of consistent transition maps was the stabilizing of land use changes observed throughout the analyzed period within the deforestation and regeneration masks.
+Masks stable annual coverage basemaps from a MapBiomas collection (currently, col 6.0) The next step for the generation of consistent transition maps was the stabilizing of land use changes observed throughout the analyzed period within the deforestation and regeneration masks.
 This stabilizing analysis, applied to all years of the time series, is shown in Figure 3 and includes the following steps <>: